Ariana Grande Addresses Claims Her Decision To Perform At Manchester Is To Exploit The LGBTQ Community

 Manchester Pride will be a stop on Grande’s “Sweetener/Thank U Next” tour, which will begin in March.
 While Grande has returned to the city of Manchester since the bombing, it has been reported that she will be taking precautions before she performs on stage this summer.
 She asked her fans on Tuesday to consider carrying clear, plastic bags for the items they bring to the show, which she will design and sell on her website.

 “We’re sending out emails soon encouraging you to order a clear bag to bring your things into the venues as security is going to be very precise and smooth but for sure super strict,” Grande tweeted.
-“They’re super cheap and simple but having them ahead of time will for sure help things go as smooth as possible,”
+“They’re super cheap and simple but having them ahead of time will for sure help things go as smooth as possible,” she added.

 The “7 rings” singer also added that the bags will be optional for the attendees.